 Fish.
 Sardines are the best fish for development.
 However, you may eat some smelt, herring, anchovies or other tiny fish once or twice a week.
 Do not eat any other fish, including salmon, trout or others.
 They are all too high in mercury.

-Cruciferous vegetables: green cabbage or broccoli.
+Occasional cruciferous vegetables: green cabbage or broccoli.

-Canned vegetables are also not as good as fresh ones, although they are much better than not eating any vegetables at all.
+Frozen and canned vegetables.
+These are not as good as fresh vegetables in most cases!
+Canned vegetables are often better than frozen ones, but not as good as fresh ones.
+Canned vegetables are better than not eating any vegetables at all.

 EDTA works by removing minerals near the surface of the food that normally “tarnish” or oxidize and turn the food an ugly brown.
 Removing minerals, however, diminishes the value of the food.

 The only highly recommended canned food is sardines, which are best this way and usually not available fresh.

 GRAINS OR CEREALS